-I am an independent translator, proofreader and writing tutor.
-My line of work allows me to combine my personal experience as a bilingual traveler, my passion for languages, writing and stories and my extensive academic training.
+I am an independent translator and proofreader.
+My line of work allows me to combine my personal experience as a bilingual traveler, my passion for languages and writing with my extensive academic training.

 Find out more below, or download my resume here.